Civil & Environmental Engineering

 - A background in structural design of wood and/or steel structures, through industry experience, research, or post-graduate coursework.

-- Teaching experience at the university level.
+- Teaching experience at the post-secondary level.

 - Experience with structural analysis software and other commonly used engineering software such as Microsoft Excel and Mathcad.

 Submit 1) a letter of application addressing all qualifications; 2) a resume; 3) a separate statement describing a history of working with or demonstrated commitment to addressing issues of race, gender, sexual orientation, disability, and/or other issues of historic marginalization; 4) contact information for three professional references, preferably including references who can address potential teaching effectiveness; 5) copy of undergraduate and graduate transcripts (unofficial transcripts are acceptable).
-These five documents must be submitted using the online application process.

 Questions may be addressed to: